-If you’re thinking about selling your old home but don’t have the funds to purchase a new one just yet, then you may be eligible for a bridging loan, of which an open bridging loan may be the route you have to go down.
+If you’re considering selling your old home but don’t have the funds to purchase a new one just yet, then you may be eligible for a bridging loan, and an open bridging loan may be the route you have to go down.

-This open bridging loans guide will give you everything you need to know to make a decision if this route of bridging finance is suitable for you.
+This open bridging loans guide will give you everything you need to know to decide if this route of bridging finance is suitable for you.

 How Do Normal Bridging Loans Work?

-It is important to know at this point that bridging loans are usually secured against the residential or commercial property that you already own and can be both unregulated bridging loans or regulated.
+At this point, it is important to know that bridging loans are usually secured against the residential or commercial property that you already own and can be both unregulated bridging loans or regulated.

 When preparing to apply for a loan, note that the amount of loan to value (LTV), the size of the loan compared to the property’s sale value, is usually determined by the type of property in question.

 Higher LTVs only apply to loans for the purchase of a residential property.
-LTVs for the purchase of commercial lots or structures tend to be lower, as commercial property is deemed riskier by many bridging loan lenders.
+LTVs for purchasing commercial lots or structures tend to be lower, as commercial property is deemed riskier by many bridging loan lenders.

 The average interest rate for a mortgage is usually between 3 to 5% per annum.
-At the same time, the one for both open and closed bridging loans can go as high as 10%.
-You could break that down to approximately 0.75 to 1.5% monthly, and that can seriously pinch into your funds over time.
+At the same time, the rate for both open and closed bridging loans can go as high as 10%.
+You could break that down to approximately 0.75 to 1.5% monthly, which can seriously pinch your funds over time.

 Open Bridging Loans: Overview

-You need to remember that there are two types of bridging loans you can consider: Open bridging loans and closed bridging loans.
-The difference primarily lies in the payment terms, interest rates, and costs involved for either option.
+Bear in mind that there are two types of bridging loans: Open bridging loans and closed bridging loans.
+The difference primarily lies in the payment terms, interest rates, and costs for either option.